ibm-cloud-docs/cis/faq.md

 {: #waf-traffic-limit}
 {: faq}

 {{site.data.keyword.cis_short_notm}} Web Application Firewall (WAF) now inspects request payloads up to 1 MB for all plans.
 This allows the WAF to detect more complex threats that may appear in larger request bodies.
+For more information, see [Request body inspection limit](/docs/cis?topic=cis-managed-rules-overview#request-body-inspection-limit).

 ### What is the API rate limit for {{site.data.keyword.cis_short_notm}}?
 {: #request-limit-api}